Hemolymph/bloodless-docs/rules/ComprehensiveRules.typ

 == Definitions
 This chapter defines all types of values that are used to process a game of Bloodless.
 The following chapter defines the processes used by the game.

-+ Numbers
-  + Natural numbers are defined as the set of positive integers with zero appended.
-  + In Bloodless, a number is a natural number.
-  + Whenever an operation between numbers results in a number outside the natural integers, the result is zero.
-  + "Extended numbers" are natural numbers with positive infinity (#sym.infinity) appended.
-Positive infinity is defined by the following two properties:
-    + It is greater than every natural number.
-    + It is equal to itself.
-+ Names
-  + In Bloodless, Names are unique objects, which have representations in each language and medium.
-For example, "Ant Queen" is an English representation of a Name in Bloodless in a written medium.
-  + Every Name has an extended number associated with it, called its Limit.
-The default Limit for a number is 5.
-+ Card Types
-  + There exist two basic types: Command and Creature.
-  + Blood Flask is a subtype of Creature.
-  + Extended Command is a subtype of Command.
-  + All Creature and Command types have Saga variants.
-  + All non-Vestige types have Vestige variants.
-+ Events
-  + An event represents a change to the state of the game.
-  + When an event is applied, it creates an Outcome.
-The Outcome may be a Failure or a Success, containing information about all cards and players involved in the event.
-+ Triggered Abilities (TAs)
-  + Event-Modifying Triggered Abilities (EMTAs)
-    + EMTAs have a trigger, which is an Event pattern.
-    + When applied to an event that triggers it, an EMTA will result in a list of new events, defined by the specific EMTA.
-    + When applied to an event that does not trigger it, an EMTA will just result in a list of  only that same event.
-  + Event-Creating Triggered Abilities (ECTAs)
-    + ECTAs have a trigger, which is an Outcome pattern.
-They also have a Consequence, with is an ordered list of events.
-    + When triggered, they process their Consequence.
-  + For an ability to be triggered, its trigger has to match the event it is being applied to.
-  + Triggers:
-    + TODO! write a list of all triggers
-+ Rules Text
-  + Rules Text is a list of Abilities or a list of Events.
-+ Faces
-  + A Face may have a Name.
-  + A Face may have a Cost.
-This number may be variable.
-  + A Face may have Health, Defense and Power.
-These numbers may be variable.
-  + Type Properties
-    + Creatures must have Health, Defense and Power.
-They also have Combat Targets, which are relative directions to spaces on the board.
-  + Variables
-    + A number in a card may be variable.
-A variable is represented with a letter from the Latin or Greek alphabet.
-Variable numbers have two variants: Undefined and Defined.
-Their default state is Undefined.
-    + All numbers in a card represented with the same letter are the same number.
-    + The Defined variant of a variable number contains a natural integer.
-The Undefined variant contains no extra structure.
-    + When the value of a number that is variable is needed and that number is in a Defined variant, the number it is Defined with is used.
-    + When the value of a number that is variable is needed and that number is in its Undefined variant, one of the following can happen:
-      + If the same variable appears in the card's Cost, Health, Defense or Power, it is zero.
-      + Otherwise, the player chooses a value for it, following the restrictions specified on the card.
- + A Face may have a Flip Cost.
-This number may be variable.
-+ Card
-  + A card has a main face, and a back face.
-  + A card's Name, Cost, Flip Cost, Health, Defense and Power are those of its main face.
-  + There exist certain rules that apply only to cards of a certain Type.
-  + While a card is in an owned zone, the owner of that zone is the card's "controller".
-  + A card's owner is the player who controls it when the game begins, or when it is created.
 + Lists
   + A list is a collection of various things of the same kind.
   + Unordered Lists